Raphael Nathan

 Raphael Nathan (רפאל נתן; February 27, 1990), known professionally as DJ Raphi is an Israeli content creator, recording artist, DJ, dancer and beatboxer.

-He has achieved popularity on YouTube,where his dance tutorials exceed 592 million views.
+He has achieved popularity on YouTube, where his dance music videos have surpassed 1 billion views.

 Early life

-Raphael Nathan was born in Johannesburg, South Africa, son of Mickey Nathan, musician, and Naomi, educator, editorand teacher at King David SchoolsHe immigrated to Israel with his family in 1998.
+Raphael Nathan was born in Johannesburg, South Africa, son of musician Mickey Nathan, and Naomi, editor and teacher at King David Schools He immigrated to Israel with his family in 1998.
 They settled in Ra'anana.
 His mother died in a traffic accident in 2022.
 Nathan had difficulties with learning the language and suffered from bullying at school.
 He began taking drum lessons at the age of 10.
 Since he did not have his own drum kit to practice on at the time, he started developing his rhythmic ability by doing beatboxing.

 Since the age of 16, he also trained as a breakdancer.
-He then went on to win the Israeli National Beatboxing Championship in 2007.In 2010 he participated in a breakdance video on the occasion of the celebration of Purim.
+He then went on to win the Israeli National Beatboxing Championship in 2007.
+In 2010 he participated in a breakdance video on the occasion of the celebration of Purim.